Air Force Space and Missile Museum

 Weight: 2,053 pounds

-Turbo Pump: Hydrogen peroxide and sodium permanganate used to generate steam as power to run the pumps
+Turbo Pump: Hydrogen peroxide and sodium permanganate used to

 The Museum has a rare V-2 rocket engine on display in the Exhibit Hall.
 Note that the engine is 'upside down' with the nozzle pointing up.